 Synergy Sports Technology is one of a growing number of sports analytics companies that fall into the subcategory that market research firm ReportsnReports calls sports coaching platform technology.
 Pegged at a modest $49 million in 2014, ReportsnRepots predicts some kind of Hail Mary pass in 2021, saying the market will reach $864 million.
 What Synergy and its competitors do is create big data analytics products with plenty of highlight reels to boot.
 The information is valuable to teams for scouting new players and developing game plans.
 (Tom Brady and Bill Belichick were forerunners of the concept, with a startup in stealth mood in 2007 called SpyGate.)
 The NBA is a strategic partner—not entirely surprising given that Synergy CEO Garrick Barr was formerly a coach with the Phoenix Suns.

 Named one of the most innovative sports companies by Fast Company in 2017, PlaySight is an Israel-based company that has raised $5 million, the most recent a $3.5 million Series B in 2014.
 Its main sports technology is the SmartCourt, which varies depending on the sport.
 Its flagship product is a SmartCourt for tennis (we’re told it’s an official sport), which includes a camera-and-kiosk system that offers livestreaming, instant multi-angle video replays and detailed statistics for every shot.
 The system uses advanced image processing and analytical algorithms to capture and log stroke type, ball trajectory, speed and spin, in-depth shot data, player movement and more.
 The company says there are more than 600 SmartCourts worldwide, most in North America and Europe, with a smattering in Asia.
-See the video below if you need to work on your backhand:

 Another favorite of Fast Company, FocusMotion leads off our review of several sports technology wearables geared more for the consumer market.
 The Los Angeles startup, from what we found, is pretty modestly funded at $170,000.
 What the company is actually proposing to do is far from modest.
 It says it can apply artificial intelligence, through machine learning, to any wearable device on any operating system.
 Its market is actually developers, who download FocusMotion’s software development kit to make their own applications.
 Pricing is also modest.